Hou Hsiao-hsien: Life and career

 Hou Hsiao-hsien was born in Meixian District, Guangdong in 1947 to a Hakka family.
 Later that same year, Hou's father took a job as Head Secretary for the Mayor of Taichung City.
 The rest of the family joined him in Taiwan the following year and in 1949 he was made Supervisor of the Taipei Educational Bureau.
 Hou was educated at the National Taiwan Academy of the Arts.

 Internationally, Hou is known for his austere and aesthetically rigorous dramas dealing with the upheavals of Taiwanese (and occasionally larger Chinese) history of the past century by viewing its impacts on individuals or small groups of characters.
 A City of Sadness (1989), for example, portrays a family caught in conflicts between the local Taiwanese and the newly arrived Chinese Nationalist government after World War II.
 It was groundbreaking for broaching the long-taboo February 28 Incident and ensuing White Terror.
 It became a major critical and commercial success, and garnered the Golden Lion award at the 1989 Venice Film Festival, making it the first Taiwanese film to win the top prize at the prestigious international film festival.

 His storytelling is elliptical and his style marked by extreme long takes with minimal camera movement but intricate choreography of actors and space within the frame.
 He uses extensive improvisation to arrive at the final shape of his scenes and the low-key, naturalistic acting of his performers.
 His compositions are decentered, and links between shots do not adhere to an obvious temporal or causal narrative logic.
-Without abandoning his famous austerity, his imagery has developed a sensual beauty during the 1990s, partly under the influence of his collaboration with cinematographer Mark Lee Ping-Bin.
+Without abandoning his famous austerity, his imagery has developed a sensual beauty during the 1990s, partly under the influence of his collaboration with cinematographer Mark Lee Ping-bing.
 Hou's consistent screenwriting collaborator since the mid-1980s has been the renowned author Chu T’ien-wen, a collaboration that began with the screenplay for Chen Kunhou's 1983 film, Growing Up.
 He has also cast revered puppeteer Li Tian-lu as an actor in several of his movies, most notably The Puppetmaster (1993), which is based on Li's life.